Maryam Sadeghi: Early life and education

 Sadeghi was born in 1980 in Mianeh, East Azerbaijan, Iran.
 She completed an undergraduate degree in computer hardware engineering at the Iran University of Science and Technology before moving to Canada in 2007.

 Sadeghi holds a PhD in computing science from Simon Fraser University (SFU) in the area of medical image analysis.
 Her PhD thesis, titled Towards prevention and early diagnosis of skin cancer: computer-aided analysis of dermoscopy images, won the Doctoral Dissertation Award 2012 Honourable Mention from the Canadian Image Processing and Pattern Recognition Society (CIPPRS).

 Research and career

-Sadeghi's company, MetaOptima, developed the MoleScope, a small microscope that works with smart phones to allow the tracking and monitoring of skin moles.
+Sadeghi's company, MetaOptima, developed the MoleScope, a mobile dermatoscope phone attachment, which allows the tracking and monitoring of skin moles.
 Sadeghi (currently the CEO) co-founded this company with her husband, Majid Razmara (who serves as the chief technology officer).
-MoleScope is a consumer-oriented device that has a magnification tool and a light source, along with a cloud-based platform that allows users to monitor suspicious growths through analysis and archiving of changes in size and colour.
+MoleScope is a consumer-oriented device with a magnification tool and light source for professional grade imaging quality, with the option to connect to a cloud-based platform.
+This connected platform allows users to monitor suspicious growths through analysis and archiving of changes in size and colour.
 MetaOptima has over 70 employees based in Canada, Australia and the US.
-It has also developed a Derm-Engine platform which utilizes artificial intelligence to analyze and classify skin lesions.
-Derm-Engine received a 2019 Ingenious Small Private Sector Award.
+It has also developed the DermEngine platform which utilizes artificial intelligence to analyze and classify skin lesions, alongside simplified documentation.
+DermEngine received the 2019 Ingenious Small Private Sector Award.

 Sadeghi was also part of a team that developed UVCanada—a free public health education app for sun protection.